josefjura/masap/README.md

 # masap
 Is minimal set of configuration files and directory structure for angular application.

+## How to install dependencies
+1. npm install
+2. bower install

+## Start project
-Use npm start to start application.
+* npm start